threefoldtech/jumpscale_lib/docs/Howto/how_to_get_a_JWT_for_OVC.md

 ## First create your application ID and secret on ItsYou.online

 Prerequirements:
-- Registrated user on ItsYou.online
+- Registered user on ItsYou.online

 ![](images/iyo_jwt.png)